 In 1995 Villa Aurora became an artists’ residency and returned to being a place for international cultural encounters.
 Furthermore, the house stands as a memorial to all the artists and intellectuals who found refuge from Nazi persecution and had tremendous impact on the cultural life of the United States’ West coast.

 Villa Aurora houses artists working in visual arts, film, composition and literature and offers a 9-month fellowship to the „Feuchtwanger Fellow“.
 This fellowship is offered to writers and journalists whose freedom of expression is hampered in their own country, a clear reminder of the history of German emigration in the 1930s.

-Since 1995 around 250 artists have enlivened this spiritual place and have themselves been inspired by U.S. culture and scenery, the exiles’ traces, and by their piers who worked alongside them at the Villa.
+Since 1995 around 250 artists have enlivened this spiritual place and have themselves been inspired by U.S. culture and scenery, the exiles’ traces, and by their peers who worked alongside them at the Villa.

 Many of them have secured a permanent place in the German and international artistic and literary sphere.